aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS-V2/Setup/Findings/anonymous-user/finding-3.2.md

 ```bash
 $ kubectl create rolebinding pod-access --role=pod-create --user=system:anonymous
 ```
 Please note that the above rolebinding command will trigger `Policy:Kubernetes/AnonymousAccessGranted` finding in guard duty within few minutes.
-It indicated that the anonymous user `system:anonymous` was granted API permissions on the EKS cluster.
-This enables unauthenticated access to the permitted APIs.

 Now let us create a pod named nginx using a HTTP post call.
 Please make sure to replace `cluster-name` with your cluster name and `REGION` with your region.